m15a/fnldoc/doc/src/config.md

         :license "_LICENSE"
         :module-name "_MODULE_NAME"
         :version "_VERSION"}
+ :mode "checkdoc"
  :order "aplhabetic"
  :out-dir "./doc"
- :skip-check false
  :test-requirements {}
  :toc true}
 ```

 ### Key descriptions

+- `mode` - mode to operate in:
-- `check-only` - run documentation tests but do not generate documentation files.
+  - `checkdoc` - run checks and generate documentation files if no errors occurred.
+  - `check` - only run checks
-- `skip-check` - do not preform documentation checks, just produce documentation files.
+  - `doc` - only generate documentation files.
-  **Note**: These two flags must not be used together.
 - `fennel-path` - add PATH to fennel.path for finding Fennel modules.
 - `test-requirements` - code, that will be injected into each test in respecting module.
   For example, `{:somefile.fnl "(local {: foo1 :foo2} (require :somelib))"}` will inject the